meg768/react-bs/src/tag/README.md

-The **Tag** is a central part of this library and acts like a base class for transforming properties into a valid series of Bootstrap class names.

-This includes

-* Borders
-* Colors
-* Display
-* Flex
-* Float
-* Shadows
-* Spacing
-* Text alignment
-* Vertical alignment
-* Visibility

 See https://getbootstrap.com/docs/4.4/utilities for more information

 Every class (well almost) in this library is based upon this tag.
 So, when using a **Table**, **Propover** or a **Container** you may also use the **Tag** properies.